code-kern-ai/refinery-python-sdk/README.md

 [![Python 3.8](https://img.shields.io/badge/python-3.8-blue.svg)](https://www.python.org/downloads/release/python-380/)

-# onetask API for Python - WiP
+# onetask API for Python

 Official Python SDK for onetask.

 ## [](https://github.com/onetask-ai/onetask-python#installation)Installation

+You can use pip to install the library:

+`$ pip install onetask`

 You can clone the repository and run the setup.py script: